Bouzouki: Construction

 From a construction point of view, the bouzouki can have differences not only in the number of strings but also in other features, e.g. neck length, width, height, depth of the bowl or main body, the width of the staves (the wooden gores or slices of the bowl) etc. These differences are determined by the manufacturer, who in his experience and according to the sound that the instrument should make, modifies his functional elements to achieve a more piercing, deeper or heavier sound.

 The size and type of the resonating body largely determine the instrument's timbre, while the length of the neck, and by extension the strings, determines the instrument's pitch range, as well as influencing the timbre.
 While neck length can vary from instrument to instrument, most bouzoukis have the same number of frets (27), spaced such as to provide a chromatic scale in 12-tone equal temperament.
 On modern instruments the frets are metal, and set into a fixed position in the fingerboard (in contrast to early instruments and the related baglama, in which frets were of gut or cord tied onto the neck, and moveable.)
 The quality of the wood from which the instrument is made is of great importance to the sound.
 For the construction of the bowl, mulberry, apricot, cherry, acacia, and elm are considered to be the best woods, with walnut, plane, and chestnut being slightly inferior.
 The wood must be solid and sourced from slow-growth trees.
 The top or soundboard should be cedar or spruce (preferably spruce) if possible, cut in one piece.
 The top plays a major role in the sound because it resonates and strengthens and prolongs the vibration of the strings.
 Another factor that affects the quality of the sound is the varnish and the method of its application.
 The best varnish is a natural one made of shellac, which is applied by hand in many layers in the traditional way, for both acoustic and visual effects.
-The neck must be of very dry hardwood in order not to warp and increase the distance of the strings from the fret board (the action height) which makes playing the instrument more laborious.
+The neck must be of very dry hardwood in order not to warp and increase the distance of the strings from the fretboard (the action height), which makes playing the instrument more laborious.
 Manufacturers use different techniques to achieve this, each one having its own secrets.
 Many modern instruments have a metal rod or bar (truss-rod) set into a channel in the neck, under the fingerboard, which adds some weight but increases rigidity, and allows adjustment of the neck should it begin to warp.